Air Carrier Liability

 For more detailed information please consult the updated version of the Charter of Passenger Rights available from www.enac.gov.it (National Civil Aviation Authority) on the Rights of Passengers > Passenger's Bill of Rights.

-Passengers who wish to make a complaint may do so by sending written notice to the Carrier at: email@example.com, within a reasonable time from the time and date of the flight specified on the ticket.
+Passengers who wish to make a complaint should send claim towards the airline by filling in the form at the following link airdolomiti.eu/customer-relations within a reasonable time from the time and date of the flight specified on the ticket.
 This is in order to allow the Carrier to take any necessary action, and is also in the Passenger’s own interests.

 Complaints must be accompanied by all supporting documentation relating to any expenses incurred, and to any personal injury and damage sustained, to enable the Carrier to make a fair assessment of any request for compensation.

 In order to reduce time and legal costs in the definition of complaints, the Carrier promotes the amicable settlement of disputes through the use of alternative dispute resolution means, which may also involve communication at a distance.
-Passengers decide to undertake this on their own initiative or with the assistance of the Network of European Consumer Centres by consulting www.ecc-netitalia.it/it/.
+We therefore invite our Passengers to have access to the ODR system (Online Dispute Resolution) by consulting the https://ec.europa.eu/consumers/odr a free of charge network, made available by the European Union.

 7-STATUTE OF LIMITATIONS FOR LEGAL ACTION